replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ```
 Replace `APP-SLUG` with the unique slug for the application.
 The application slug is included in the installation script provided by the vendor.

-### Air Gap Environment
+### Install with HA in an Air Gap Environment

-To install with high availability in an air gapped environment:
+To install with high availability in an air gap environment:

-1. Untar the `.tar.gz` file.
+1. Extract the `.tar.gz` file.

 1. Run the following command: